Nortonville, California

-Nortonville was an unincorporated town in eastern Contra Costa County, California that is now considered a ghost town.
+Nortonville was an unincorporated town in eastern Contra Costa County, California, United States that is now considered a ghost town.
 It was one of five towns established within the Mount Diablo Coalfield, along with Somersville, Stewartville, Judsonville, and West Hartley.
-The former townsite is located on Nortonville Road and Black Diamond Trail, just south of the city of Pittsburg.
-The townsite is now part of the Black Diamond Mines Regional Preserve, managed by the East Bay Regional Park District.
+Nortonville was established in 1861 by Noah Norton.
+The town's population rapidly rose due to the opening of the nearby Black Diamond Mine, which attracted coal miners and their families.
+Activity peaked in 1882, after which the local coal mines closed down and the town quickly became deserted.
+The former town site is located on Nortonville Road and Black Diamond Trail, just south of the city of Pittsburg.
+The town site is now part of the Black Diamond Mines Regional Preserve, managed by the East Bay Regional Park District.

 Geography

 Nortonville was located along Kirker Creek, 5.5 miles (9 km) north-northeast of Mount Diablo, at an elevation of 801 feet (244 m).
 It was situated between Kirker Pass and Nortonville Pass, among rugged hills characterized by narrow valleys and ravines.
 The surrounding landscape consists of grasslands, chaparral, mixed evergreen forest, and foothill woodland, atypical of the Sacramento-San Joaquin River Delta region.
 Typical vegetation includes Coulter pine, foothill pine, blue oak, black sage, desert olive, dudleya, bush poppy, Fremont globe mallow, mountain mahogany, Mount Diablo globe lily, and Mount Diablo manzanita.
-The former townsite is also home to several exotic plant species introduced by the residents, such as black locust, almond, cypress, pepper tree, eucalyptus, and tree of heaven.
+The former town site is also home to several exotic plant species introduced by past residents, such as black locust, almond, cypress, pepper tree, eucalyptus, and tree of heaven.
 Common wildlife include coyotes, rattlesnakes, mountain lions, foxes, bobcats, raccoons, and rabbits.

 History

 Rose Hill Cemetery, in the East Bay Regional Park District's Black Diamond Mines Regional Preserve, CA.

-Photo by Heather Grimes, September 30, 2012.
+Etymology

-Nortonville was founded by Noah Norton in 1855.
-He, along with three partners named Cutler, Matheson and Sturgis, started the Black Diamond coal mine at Nortonville in 1860.
-The mine was incorporated as the Black Diamond Coal Mining Company in June 1861.
+Nortonville is named after Noah Norton, co-founder and operator of the nearby Black Diamond coal mine.
+In 1861 he built the first house in what would become the town of Nortonville.